Herman Kerkhoff

-He resided in Lafayette, IN most of his life, working on the Kerkhoff family dairy farm and later his own farm.
+He resided in Lafayette, Indiana, most of his life, working on the Kerkhoff family dairy farm and later his own farm.
 He was one of ten children born to John and Elizabeth Kerkhoff.
 His great size and exceptional speed allowed him to travel the country playing football for the highest bidder of his services.

-After stints with the Oakland Hill Bumpers of Tippecanoe County, Indiana, Indianapolis Athletic Association, Chicago Athletic Association, and Denver Athletic Club, Bumper was signed by the Pittsburgh Stars of the first National Football League in 1902, the self-proclaimed “World’s Greatest” Franklin Athletic Club in 1903, the Massillon Tigers in 1904 and 1905, and the Canton Athletic Club (renamed the Canton Bulldogs) in 1906.
+After stints with the Oakland Hill Bumpers of Tippecanoe County, Indiana, Indianapolis Athletic Association, Chicago Athletic Association, and Denver Athletic Club, Bumper was signed by the Pittsburgh Stars of the first National Football League in 1902, the self-proclaimed "World's Greatest" Franklin Athletic Club in 1903, the Massillon Tigers in 1904 and 1905, and the Canton Athletic Club (renamed the Canton Bulldogs) in 1906.
 He was regarded as one of the best offensive linemen from his era.

-He ran for sheriff of Tippecanoe County, Indiana in 1906 on the Democratic ticket, losing narrowly.
+He ran for sheriff of Tippecanoe County, Indiana, in 1906 on the Democratic ticket, losing narrowly.
 The Republican ticket was victorious in all Tippecanoe County elections in 1906.

 Herman, who was also called Bumper, Kerky, Kerk, and Hermie, married Mary Lynch February 14, 1900.
-The couple was blessed with three children (Marie born 10-7-1901, Katherine born 5-6-04, Herman Joseph born 9-4-1908).
-Middle child Katherine died from illness on December 28, 1911 at the age of seven on the large family farm in Monitor Springs, IN just east of Lafayette.
+The couple had three children (Marie born 10–7–1901, Katherine born 5–6–04, Herman Joseph born 9–4–1908).
+Middle child Katherine died from illness on December 28, 1911, at the age of seven on the large family farm in Monitor Springs, Indiana, just east of Lafayette.

 The Kerkhoff family of four moved to southeast Missouri in 1911, and attempted to continue farming on a great parcel of land.
-The family fortune was lost, and the family returned to Lafayette, IN in late 1915.
+The family fortune was lost, and the family returned to Lafayette in late 1915.

 Herman was sworn in as a Lafayette policeman August 18, 1920.
-He passed at his home in Lafayette, IN on December 3, 1935.
+He passed at his home in Lafayette on December 3, 1935.

 Early career

 Prior to his professional career, Herman played one documented season at Purdue University.
-He registered at Purdue as a “Special Student” in October 1895 before the Boilermakers played any games.
+He registered at Purdue as a "Special Student" in October 1895 before the Boilermakers played any games.
 He started all six games at left guard for the Boilermakers scoring a touchdown in an 18–4 win versus Minnesota.
 Purdue finished 4–3, one win was a forfeit victory Purdue claims versus Iowa State University.

-It is believed he also suited up for Purdue in 1892-1894 under an assumed name which was a common practice at the time for quality footballers and midwest collegiate football programs.
+It is believed he also suited up for Purdue in 1892–1894 under an assumed name which was a common practice at the time for quality footballers and midwest collegiate football programs.
 No proof of participation has been documented.

-He also played football games for local Indiana teams including the Oakland Hill Bumpers (Lafayette, IN), Delphi, IN, Frankfort, IN, and Attica, IN.
+He also played football games for local Indiana teams including the Oakland Hill Bumpers (in Lafayette), Delphi, Frankfort, and Attica.

-It is believed he also played for the orange and black clad Pine Village Villagers (Indiana) on occasion, but no proof of participation has been documented.
+It is believed he also played for the orange-and-black-clad Pine Village Villagers on occasion, but no proof of participation has been documented.

 Herman Kerkhoff was added to the Purdue University Football Media Guide as an 1895 football letter winner in 2019 after documentation was submitted on his behalf by his great-great-grandson William A. Fusiek and his triple great-granddaughter Claire Fusiek.